K-G-Witt/TAAPS/README.md

 Despite decades of investment in mental health care, the proportion of individuals receiving timely, effective treatment following self-harm has not improved.
 Addressing this critical gap requires a system-wide understanding of health service pathways — and how these relate to future risks of self-harm repetition and/or suicide death.

+### Analyses:
+#### Patterns of health services use in the year prior to, during, and following an episode of self-harm.
+1. Individual linked administrative data frames were loaded into the environment and cleaned (see TAAPS_DataCleaningScript.rmd).
+2. Individual data frames were merged into a master data frame by matching on personal identity numbers supplied by AIHW (see TAAPS_DataMergingScript.rmd).
+3. For each person, healthcare contacts were ordered chronologically, labelled, and pattern mining was conducted (see TAAPS_PatternMiningScript.rmd).
+4. Multinomial logisitc regression was conducted to identify if any demographic, clinical, and/or presentation characteristics were associated with identified health care patterns (see TAAPS_PatternMiningScript.rmd).
+5. Surivial analysis modelling was conducted to identify if identified health care patterns were differentially associated with risks of death (see TAAPS_SurvivalScript.rmd).
+6. Finally, competing risks modelling using the Fine-Grey model was conduucted to identify if identified health care patterns were differentially associated with risks of death by suicide as compared to all other causes of death (see TAAPS_PatternMiningScript.rmd).

 ### Data Sources:
 The TAAPS Project utilises data linkage to combine information from a wide array of services, including: